asarkaya38/Crack-Detection-via-Pytorch-CNN/README.md

 # Crack-Detection-via-Pytorch-CNN

-Check this website for the dataset. https://data.mendeley.com/datasets/5y9wdsg2zt/2
+Check this website for the dataset! https://data.mendeley.com/datasets/5y9wdsg2zt/2